Rohit-Iyer/Portfolio/README.md

 # Portfolio
-🕵️‍♂️ Hello and welcome to my portfolio of projects.
-Here you will find a brief summary of a few engineering projects of mine to give you an insight the projects and about me.
+🕵️‍♂️ Greetings and thank you for visiting my portfolio showcasing various engineering projects.
+Within the attached PDF labeled "Engineering Projects Portfolio - Rohit Venkataraman Iyer," you'll discover concise summaries providing insight into my diverse range of projects, offering a glimpse into both the projects themselves and my capabilities.

-The is file labelled "Engineering Projects Portfolio - Rohit Venkataraman Iyer" in pdf pptx format.
-Fell free to reach out to me for further techinical details or clarifications.
+Should you desire more in-depth technical information or seek clarifications, please don't hesitate to contact me.
+Your curiosity is most welcome.

 Hope you have fun!